 We suggest warming the resin bottle before use by popping it on a radiator or standing the bottle in some recently boiled water for 5 minutes.
 This is to remove any crystals that may have formed, and to make the resin runnier and easier to use.
 Use 2 parts resin to 1 part hardener by volume (2:1) to ensure a hard casting once set.
 Use separate, clean mixing cups for each part.
 We advise you to pour the hardener first and then the resin into one clean, larger cup.
 The mixed components should be thoroughly stirred SLOWLY for 3-4 minutes to ensure an even consistency - this is a long time... set a timer on your phone.

-Resin8 Slowcure Epoxy Resin has a long pot life of between 2 to 4 hours for small volumes and 10 hours for larger volumes, depending on the temperature of your workspace.
+Resin8 Slowcure Epoxy Resin has a long pot life of between 2 to 4 hours, depending on the temperature of your workspace.
 Epoxy resins tend to heat up when poured in large volumes so we advise you to only mix the amount needed for use within the pot life of the product.
 We advise you to mix no more than 5 litres at a time.
 If you prefer to weigh your resin, use accurate digital scales (not the old fashioned kitchen kind) and use the ratio of 100g resin to 42g hardener pro-rata.

 If cured at 22ºC, finished pieces can be de-moulded after 19 hours.
 The reality of the weather in the UK though means this resin usually takes around 24-48 hours to cure.
 The optical mechanical properties will be achieved after 21 days at 20ºC, or 15 hours at 60ºC.
 We advise you to cure your resin pieces in a dust free environment, and keep in the dark for as long as possible.